pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ##### event

 Name of the event.
-Can be a standard Home Assistant event such as `service_registered` or an arbitrary custom event such as `"MODE_CHANGE"`.
+Can be a standard Open Peer Power event such as `service_registered` or an arbitrary custom event such as `"MODE_CHANGE"`.

 ##### \*\*kwargs